Honeymoon to Sri Lanka

 We design each itinerary around you, so this suggested itinerary is a starting point that we can tweak or transform into something completely bespoke to you.
-Call us on 020 3993 8476 to start planning your holiday.
+To start planning your holiday

 Do you like the idea of long, lazy days on a palm-fringed beaches with a dash of adventure thrown in?
 If so, then Sri Lanka might just be the perfect destination for your honeymoon!
 Picture coming across elephants and leopards whilst out on safari, sipping freshly picked tea (or a gin and tonic) whilst looking out over the plantation and rolling countryside and feasting on the freshest catch of the day with your toes in the warm sand.
 Sounds like bliss.

 Your romantic getaway begins with an utterly relaxing three nights down on Sri Lanka’s beautiful south coast where you can just take some timeout and enjoy special moments together.
 Your boutique bolthole, KK Beach is fresh, cool and contemporary, with a few nods to traditional features and artwork to remind you of where you are.
 Everything about the property points towards the shimmering Indian Ocean so you can enjoy splendid views from bed, whilst you’re eating breakfast and when lounging beside the pool.